Student Spotlight–Preparing for Success in Cybersecurity

-Pooja Chanda, who received her M.S. in Cybersecurity from Utica College in 2016, talked with us about how her online experience at Utica prepared her for her current position as a cyber threat intelligence analyst.
+Pooja Chanda, who received her M.S. in Cybersecurity from Utica College [now known as Utica University] in 2016, talked with us about how her online experience at Utica prepared her for her current position as a cyber threat intelligence analyst.

 Where do you live?